The Australian Journal: Marcus Clarke

-Marcus Andrew Hislop Clarke was born in London on the 24th of April, 1846 and died in 1881.
-His father was a barrister and his mother died a few months after his birth.
+Marcus Clarke was born in London on the 24th of April, 1846 and died in 1881.
 In 1864, Clarke set off for Melbourne, initially staying with his uncle.
 After a short stint working at a bank, he moved out to work on a station and discovered the beauty of the Australian bush, which would have a great influence on his writing.
 He continued to write and sketch, being a talented cartoonist and illustrator as well as a writer, and had his work published under the pen name Marcus Scrivener.
-It is said that Clarke lost this job as a station hand in part because his influence over the other workers was showing in their eagerness to take more regular breaks to read novels under a tree.
-Whether this is true or not, Clarke's time as a station hand would have reached its end sooner or later as his literary ambitions began to grow.
 Not long after leaving the station, Clarke found work in Melbourne as a member of the literary staff of the Argus journal.